Bio/CV

 Biography

-Before joining FSU, Dr. Anderson served for 13 years as Chief Executive Officer (CEO) and Executive Vice President of the American Psychological Association (APA), and was the second longest-serving and first African American CEO in the 125-year history of APA.
+Before joining FSU, Dr. Anderson served for 13 years as the Chief Executive Officer (CEO) and Executive Vice President of the American Psychological Association (APA), and was the second longest-serving and first African American CEO in the 125-year history of APA.
 Among APA’s numerous accomplishments during his tenure, the organization was named one of the top places to work in the Washington, DC area in 2014.
 Dr. Anderson retired from APA in 2015.

 Prior to joining APA, Dr. Anderson was the founding Associate Director of the National Institutes of Health (NIH) in charge of social and behavioral science, and was the first Director of the NIH Office of Behavioral and Social Sciences Research (OBSSR).
 At NIH, he facilitated behavioral and social sciences research across all of the Institutes and Centers of the NIH.

-For his research, service, and leadership, he has received a number of significant awards from scientific societies and universities.Among his numerous honors, in 2012 Anderson was elected to membership in the National Academy of Medicine of the National Academies of Science.
+For his research, service, and leadership, Dr. Anderson received a number of significant awards from scientific societies and universities.
+Among his numerous honors, in 2012 Anderson was elected to membership in the National Academy of Medicine of the National Academies of Science.
 In 2013, he was inducted into the National Black College Alumni Hall of Fame for his work in science.
-Anderson is also the recipient of four honorary doctorate degrees.
+In collaboration with his former student, the late Dr. Rodney Clark (and others), Anderson developed one of the first bio-psycho-social models of racism as a stressor for African Americans, which was published in 1999 and was awarded the 2023 Scientific Impact Award from the Society of Experimental Social Psychology.
+Dr. Anderson received four honorary doctorate degrees.

-Dr. Anderson has been elected to Fellow status in a number of organizations including the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science, the Academy of Behavioral Medicine Research, and the Society of Behavioral Medicine.
+He was elected to Fellow status in a number of organizations including the American Association for the Advancement of Science, the American Psychological Association, the Association for Psychological Science, the Academy of Behavioral Medicine Research, and the Society of Behavioral Medicine.
 He is a Past-President of the Society of Behavioral Medicine.

 A graduate of North Carolina Central University in Durham, N.C., Anderson earned masters and doctoral degrees in clinical psychology from the University of North Carolina at Greensboro.
 He received additional clinical and research training at the schools of medicine at Brown and Duke Universities, including postdoctoral fellowships in psychophysiology and aging at Duke.